What To Do In Parma In 48 Hours

 1. Duomo di Parma

 Your journey should begin with the Duomo di Parma, a Romanesque cathedral dating back to the 12th century.
 Its magnificent interior, decorated with frescoes by Correggio, is among the greatest masterpieces of the Italian Renaissance.
 Guarded by pink marble lions at its entrance, this sacred space will transport you back in time.
-A small donation lights up the vaulted ceiling, revealing the dramatic Assumption of the Virgin, a breathtaking sight worth every Euro.
+A small donation lights up the vaulted ceiling, revealing the dramatic Assumption of the Virgin, a breathtaking sight worth every euro.

 2. Baptistery of Parma